Nostalgic Ride to the 2020 Sturgis Motorcycle Rally

 The Trip

 This year marked C.J.’s fourth event.
-He rode over 3,500 miles on his 2003 Harley-Davidson Heritage Softail Classic, (100th-anniversary edition).
+He rode over 3,500 miles on his 2003 Harley-Davidson Heritage Softail Classic (100th-anniversary edition).
 It was a nostalgic ride.
 On the open road, he thought about the sport of drag racing, past, present, and future, wondering if it would last and for how long.

 “The best way to see America is on its highway and byways, out on the open road.” ~ C.J.

-The most beautiful experiences on this trip were riding in the Missouri River Valley, IA.; along the Champlain River, S.D.; and seeing the 50-foot tall statue Dignity of Earth & Sky, in Chamberlain, S.D., honoring Native Americans of the Great Plains.
+The most beautiful experiences on this trip were riding in the Missouri River Valley, IA.; along the Champlain River, S.D.; and seeing the 50-foot tall statue Dignity of Earth & Sky in Chamberlain, S.D., honoring Native Americans of the Great Plains.

-ORE INFORMATION
+OTHER INFORMATION

 OTHER ATTRACTIONS